 A Historical and Heritage gem

 For over 350 years, the Notre-Dame-de-Bon-Secours Chapel has made its way into the hearts of generations of visitors and pilgrims.
-As you step into the church, you will immediately notice the peaceful atmosphere and feel a palpable link to Montreal’s past.
+As you step into the chapel, you will immediately notice the peaceful atmosphere and feel a palpable link to Montreal’s past.

 Marguerite Bourgeoys’ Historic Chapel